alaqsaka/university-related/README.md

 # university-related
-This repository contains some of my programming assignment from class in university.
+This repository contains some of my programming assignment from classes in university.

 Created branch for each programming class:
 1. [OOP](https://github.com/alaqsaka/university-related/tree/OOP)